4manda/personal-site/README.md

     logo.svg
 ```

+TODO:
-TODO: Update above with the correct file structure
+* Update above with the correct file structure
+* Add error code to Login component
+* Research how to obscure passwords for auth
+* Integrate Login component with a backend
+* Complete the following pages with content
+  * Home
+  * About
+  * Timeline
+* Create testing for site